Explore Categories

 Change Bill Allocation

-If you receive advance payments from your customers and have accounted them as receipts, you will need to settle these advance receipts when you record the sales transaction.
+If you receive advance payments from your customers and have accounted as receipts, you will need to settle these advance receipts when you record the sales transaction.
 In TallyPrime, you can allocate your sales bills against your receipt entries.
-You can also configure your sales invoice to decide the bill allocations (including method of adjustment, bill no., and so on.)
+You can also configure your sales invoice to decide the bill allocations (including method of adjustment, bill no., etc.)

 Henceforth, you can select the bill references in the Bill-wise Details screen, until you change the option in F12 (Configure) of the invoice.